 OBU has 2,800 staff and 18,000 students with 82% from the UK and it includes a number of units including the Oxford Clinical Allied Technology and Trial Services Unit, and the Oxford Nutrition Centre.

 UoO MSD and OBU’s Faculty of Health and Life Sciences hold Silver Athena Swan Awards.
 OBU partners with UoO, the Royal Society, Elsevier UK and PertinaxPharma in the EPSRC funded project Promoting Equality, Diversity and Inclusion in University Spinout Companies – A Case for Action and OBU’s Centre for Diversity Policy Research and Practice covers all aspects.
 OBU has been awarded EU funding for the roll out of Athena Swan across Europe.

-There are two NHS Foundation Trusts covering Oxfordshire and beyond – Oxford Health (OH) providing mental health and community services and Oxford University Hospitals (OUH) providing a full range of District General, Regional and Specialist clinical services.
-Both Trusts work closely with the Oxford University Medical Sciences Division and
+There are two NHS Foundation Trusts covering Oxfordshire and beyond – Oxford Health (OH) providing mental health services, including specialist regional services, and community services and Oxford University Hospitals (OUH) providing a full range of District General, Regional and Specialist clinical services.
+Both Trusts work closely with the Oxford University Medical Sciences Division and Oxford Brookes University.

 OH is the designated lead provider for regional specialist mental health services for eating disorders, inpatient adolescent mental health and forensic care across central southern England.
 OH established Oxford Healthcare Improvement (OHI) to bring the knowledge base of improvement science to bear to achieve better safety and outcomes mental health and community care settings.
 OUH is one of only 5 designated Major Trauma Centres and has a significant number of tertiary services across all age groups.
 Examples include the Cleft Lip and Palate Service and the Motor Neurone Disease Care and Research Centre.